MarcMogdanz/marcmogdanz.de/content/posts/guide-to-the-netherlands.md

 HideSummary: false
 ---

-Nearly half a year ago I made the biggest decision of my life so far.
-I dropped out of university and moved to Amsterdam.
-This is my attempt to summarize all the stuff I researched and experienced so far.
+Over half a year ago I made the biggest decision of my life so far.
+I dropped out of university and moved to Amsterdam without really knowing what I'm putting myself into.
+This is my attempt to summarize all the stuff I learned and experienced so far.

 So welcome to my personal version of [**Ned's Declassified School Survival Guide**](https://en.wikipedia.org/wiki/Ned%27s_Declassified_School_Survival_Guide).

 I'll try my best to keep the post up to date and also add more content as I learn more about how this country works!